 Similarly, EU VAT law (Council Directive 2009/132/EC) has mirroring provisions as regards exemption from VAT on the final importation of certain goods.

-The Commission decision will be applicable from 30 January 2020 until 31 July 2020.
+On 28 October 2020, the European Commission decided to prolong the temporary relief for customs duties and VAT on the import of medical devices and protective equipment from third countries until 30 April 2021.
 This allows imports carried out during the incipient phase of the outbreak to also benefit from the exemption.

 The duty and VAT free importation applies to: